-An excerpt from Capitalism Magazine’s Book of the Year for 2005, The Capitalist Manifesto : The Historic, Economic and Philosophic Case for Laissez-Faire by Andrew Bernstein.
+An excerpt from Capitalism Magazine’s Book of the Year, The Capitalist Manifesto : The Historic, Economic and Philosophic Case for Laissez-Faire by Andrew Bernstein.

 Prior to the advent of industrial capitalism (in roughly the 1760s) the lot of the English working class was generally miserable.
 Utter destitution was rampant, literal starvation not uncommon and the country was overrun with paupers.
 “There was, in point of fact, widespread poverty of the most abject kind in England and other countries of 18th century Europe.”
 It is difficult for men in the industrial West today to conceive of the kind of poverty that was widespread in pre-capitalist Europe.
 By a test employed in Lyons, France, in the 17th century, poverty was reached when daily income was less than the daily cost of minimum bread requirement – in other words, when a person could not make enough money to buy a crust of bread.
 A quarter to half the population of 17th century England subsisted near or below this line of destitution.
 If the U.S. Bureau of Labor Statistics were to today employ a similar standard of poverty, Americans below the poverty line would be those making $18 a month, or $216 a year.
 England had such a problem with penniless vagrants that in 1547 Parliament passed a law that “they should simply be sent into slavery;” revoking it two years later only because the legislature was unable to decide whom such forced labor should serve.
 It is staggering to Westerners today, but this was the condition of a large portion of the pre-capitalist European population.